goldkeyber112/luci-theme-argon/README.md

 ## Notice

-📌This branch only matches lean openwrt.
+📌This branch only matches lean openwrt (luci 18.06).

 ## How to build